allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 How do I generate the 4327?

 1. Navigate to Scheduling> Reports> AF 4327 tab
 2. Select the date you want

-3. Select whether you want the sorties grouped By Formation or ordered by Line Number 4.
-Select the squadrons that own the sorties
+3. Select whether you want the sorties grouped By Formation or ordered by Line Number
+4. Select the squadrons that own the sorties
 5. Select the MDSs you want on the 4327
 6. Select which data to show up

-1. Show Only Sorties That Flew is used for an after-action report B. Show Tail Numbers is provided in case you use a Tail Number Denial process 7.
-Select the Day/Time combination you prefer
+    1. Show Only Sorties That Flew is used for an after-action report
+    2. Show Tail Numbers is provided in case you use a Tail Number Denial process

+7. Select the Day/Time combination you prefer
 8. Select the template you prefer.
 Templates that all ow for saving the Signature of Authenticating Official.
 9. Click View

 To use the 4327a